-The overall technology environment includes both the local environment and the online environment.
+The overall technology environment includes both the local environment and the online environment (the emerging mobile environment has elements of both).
 The local environment is that of the user--the teacher and students--and includes the institutional setting, home setting, mobile options such as mp3 players, smartphones and tablets, and other settings such as libraries or Internet cafes in proximity to the institution or student homes.
 The local environment consists of a number of factors.

 The online environment has some of these same considerations plus some additional ones.